The following is a Plus Edition article written by and copyright by Dick Eastman.

 Genealogists love old books.
 Many of us would love to scan some of these books for our own use or to make them available to others when copyright laws allow.
 Scanned books can easily be distributed on CD-ROM disks or via online web sites.
 The only difficult part is the scanning of the original books.

-Here are some pictures illustrating the problem of obtaining good scanned images of pages bound in a book:
+Here is a picture illustrating the problem of obtaining good scanned images of pages bound in a book:

 A scanner made for scanning bound books easily avoids these problems.

 The remainder of this article is for Plus Edition subscribers only .

 There are three different methods of viewing the full Plus Edition article: